 Spring is the start of the peak seasonal time for work with powered access platforms as businesses that work at height can capitalise on the benefits of longer working days and improved weather conditions.

-The new season also brings the prospect of lots of jobs at height which are carried out less frequently in winter months.
+This particular season also brings the prospect of lots of spring jobs at height which are carried out less frequently in winter months.
 It marks the start of the boom season for construction companies and safer outdoor working.

 One of the many advantages of using powered access platforms is the ability to work at height safely in a variety of locations; they are multi-functional as well as flexible suiting the needs of a diverse range of industries from construction to farming.